 Aldridge scores 56, Spurs outlast Thunder 154-147 in 2OT

-San Antonio made its first 14 3-pointers to set a franchise record – but still needed two overtime periods to topple Oklahoma City.
+“He’s been a beast all year long,” San Antonio coach Gregg Popovich said of Aldridge.
+“He anchors us at both ends of the floor.
+He did it last year, and he’s doing it this year, too.
+He’s just been fantastic.
+Obviously, he had a great night.”

-Aldridge surpassed his previous career high of 45 points, which he set against Utah on March 23, 2018.
+Aldridge was 20 for 33 from the field and 16 for 16 on free throws in surpassing his previous career high of 45 points, which he set against Utah on March 23, 2018.

-The Thunder lost their seventh straight in San Antonio despite Westbrook’s huge game.
-Paul George scored 30 points and Grant added 25 points and 12 rebounds, but fouled out with 25 seconds remaining in the second overtime.
+“I was just complaining about (not scoring 50 points) like two weeks ago,” Aldridge said.
+“That I feel like it should have happened in my career.”

 The Spurs have won six of seven and 14 of 18 to close within a game of the Thunder for third place in the Western Conference.